 Two bacteria have been implicated in the development of dental caries - Streptococcus mutans and Lactobaccillus.
-These microorganisms colonise the mouth soon after the teeth erupt and are usually transmitted to the infant by parents or carers sucking teats, soothers or spoons.
+These microorganisms colonise the mouth soon after the teeth erupt and are usually transmitted to the infant from parents or carers when the infant sucks teats, soothers or spoons.
 If the parents and carers have active untreated caries with high levels of Streptococcus mutans then the child is more likely to develop dental caries at an earlier age.
 Parents and carers should have their tooth decay and gum disease treated and should brush their teeth twice daily.13